LiteLDev/liteloaderbds-websocket/Readme.md

 ## Introduce

 This project is goal to provice websocket interface that allows other program to remote control the server.
+Also an example project for Develop plugins with Golang
 Still work in progress

 ## License